RagtagOpen/freefrom-compensation-api/README.md

 |`title`|string|
 |`description`|string|

 _Response Payload_: On success, this endpoint will return a `200 Success` response and the updated Quiz Question in the response body.
-If the request was unauthorized, it will return a `401 Unauthorized` status.
+If the request was unauthorized, it will return a `302 Redirected` status.
 If the Quiz Question doesn't exist, it will return a `404 Not Found` response.

 #### DELETE /quiz_questions/:id**
 Deletes an existing Quiz Question.

 _Request Payload_: This endpoint requires no request payload.

 _Response Payload_: On success, this endpoint will return a `204 No Content` response and an empty response body.
-If the request was unauthorized, it will return a `401 Unauthorized` status.
+If the request was unauthorized, it will return a `302 Redirected` status.
 If the Quiz Question doesn't exist, it will return a `404 Not Found` response.

 #### GET /quiz_questions/:id
 Fetches an existing Quiz Question.